 To stay in place, their toes clamp around the perch, locking the parrot around it.
 This is due to the anatomical connections between the joints and tendons, which interlock and remain fixed in position.
 Once the parrot stands, the joints extend, and the toes release.

 This shows how unlikely it is for parrots to fall off their perch unless they’re not good enough in the first place.
 Your parrot should be able to wrap its feet around its perch, with the toes only slightly touching.

-Joint pain is another reason why parrots sometimes struggle to stay on the perches.
 A degenerative inflammatory disease commonly causes joint pain.
 This is either a primary condition or a secondary problem to an injury.
 Either way, joint pain makes it difficult for parrots to remain in place on their perch for too long, causing them to lose their balance and fall off.

 Similarly, MSD Manual explains how parrots are prone to arthritis.
 It most commonly develops in the digits from gripping poorly sized perches.
 Weight and other injuries are also a factor.